-Perronet and Wilberforce had discussed the need for a suitable person to run the new colony.
+When Perronet had visited Wilberforce they had discussed the need for a suitable person to run the new Crown colony.
 Wilberforce was so impressed by Perronet's courage, commitment and enthusiasm that he offered the young man the post.
-Perronet accepted; in the Narrative of Facts he recorded in 1811 about his Sierra Leone experiences, he wrote:
+Perronet accepted; in the Narrative of Facts he wrote in 1811 about his Sierra Leone experiences, he gave his reasons:

-Educated in the principles of hostility to the Slave Trade which the observations of every day have tended only to confirm, I had frequently viewed the transactions of the Colony of Sierra Leone with considerable interest, heightened by personal and hereditary respect for many of its principal supporters [3; UDTH 1/102].
+Educated in the principles of hostility to the Slave Trade which the observations of every day have tended only to confirm, I had frequently viewed the transactions of the Colony of Sierra Leone with considerable interest, heightened by personal and hereditary respect for many of its principal supporters.
+[3; UDTH 1/102]

 Perronet would need all of the qualities Wilberforce saw in him in order to succeed in Sierra Leone.
-It was agreed that the annual salary of $\mathfrak{L}1,500$ would be increased to $\mathfrak{L}2,000$ when he took up his post.
-(With inflation this equates to well over $\mathfrak{L}100,000$ in current terms.)
-The high salary probably reflected the view that the posting was considered quite dangerous at the time, mainly because of the high death rate from tropical disease.
+It was agreed that the annual salary of \pounds 1,500 would be increased to \pounds 2,000 when he took up the post.
+(With inflation this equates to well over \pounds 100,000 in current terms.)
+The probable reason for the high salary was that the place was considered quite dangerous at the time, mainly because of the high death rate from tropical diseases.

 He landed in Freetown on 21 July 1808, after a two-month journey by sea.
-His instructions from the Secretary of State were to wait until the official communication arrived from the British government, in a few months' time, with orders for him to assume the governorship.
-Meanwhile, incumbent Governor Ludlam was to inform him about the affairs of the colony.
-Much to his surprise, a few days after his arrival, he found that Ludlam wanted him to assume office immediately, stating that he needed time to settle the accounts of the Sierra Leone Company.
-In his Narrative of Facts, Perronet explained that he had little option but to agree: the colony could not remain without a Governor, and Ludlam had authority to enact the transfer of power.
+His instructions were to wait until the official communication arrived from the British government, in a few months' time, with orders for him to begin his governorship.
+Meanwhile, outgoing Governor Ludlam was to inform him about the affairs of the colony.
+Much to his surprise, a few days after his arrival, he found that Ludlam wanted him to take office immediately, stating that he needed time to settle the accounts of the Sierra Leone Company.
+In his Narrative of Facts, Perronet explained that he had little choice but to agree: the colony could not remain without a Governor, and Ludlam had authority to enact the transfer of power.
 Perronet was formally declared Governor on 26 July 1808.

-Perronet undoubtedly went to Sierra Leone with principled determination and commitment.
-After all, the colony was intended to demonstrate that black people were capable of self-determination and not, as widely believed, fit only for slavery.
-A further pragmatic argument against the slave trade in Africa was that it led to increased tribal conflict, thus diminishing agricultural production and limiting opportunities for profitable trade with Africa through the exchange of British manufactured goods for tropical products.
+Perronet went to Sierra Leone with strong principles and determination.
+The founders hoped progress in the colony would show that black people were capable of ruling their countries and not, as widely believed, fit only for slavery.
+A further practical argument against the slave trade in Africa was that it led to more wars among tribes. causing less agricultural production and limiting opportunities for profitable trade with Africa through the exchange of British manufactured goods for tropical products.
+While Perronet's direct responsibility was to the British government, he could not ignore the colony's humanitarian founders other important public persons and and institutions, who were interested in information about Africa and its development.